-(CNN)North Korea's first lady, Ri Sol Ju, accompanied her husband at a post-summit banquet Friday with South Korean President Moon Jae-in and his wife, Kim Jung-sook, where they dined on delicacies from both sides of the border.
+She accompanied her husband at a banquet in April following Kim Jong Un’s historic summit with South Korean President Moon Jae-in, where they dined on delicacies from both sides of the border.

 Her attendance at the dinner came amid a sudden rise in prominence that analysts have interpreted as the beginnings of a “personality cult.”